MaysLastPlayGithub/FNF-Play-Engine/README.md

+# ⚠⚠ THIS ENGINE IS OUTDATED ⚠⚠

+**I don't wanna be affiliated with this old project of mine anymore.
+This Piece Of Shit is useless just another copy of Psych Engine, so there's will be new Play Engine what will be maked from 0 (base fnf source), now let this die.**
 # Friday Night Funkin' - Play Engine
 Engine Will be used on Vs MaysLastPlay mod engine made as a custom build of psych engine with some modification to it. as psych engine, this engine has mods support with lua too.